mia-0/b6mon/README.rst

 Logging tool for SkyRC iMAX B6 Mini (and possibly similar) chargers
 -------------------------------------------------------------------

-This tool can monitor and log data from chinese 4-button battery chargers that come with a USB port.
+This tool can monitor and log data from Chinese 4-button battery chargers that come with a USB port.

 Right now, only SkyRC’s iMAX B6 Mini charger is supported, but it’s very